Trip from Modrava

 You know what the funny part is?
 A few days later we were in Modrava again, the weather was fine and I had no longing for taking the photos I missed on that rainy day.
 The longing is stronger when something is denied, right?

 The path was accompanied by a brook and there were many spots worthy of stopping.
-Nevertheless, when I’m looking at the photo above, I try to figure out whether I like the scene or not.
+Nevertheless, when I’m looking at the photo with the little trees above, I try to figure out whether I like the scene or not.
 The dry tree spoils the triplet, doesn’t it?
 And then I think it’s the way it is, death and life in one reality, the nice and ugly one next the other.
 Quite natural, why should everything be “damn perfect”?

-Although the rain stopped entirely after an hour or two, dramatic clouds persisted and light was special.
+Although the rain stopped entirely after an hour or two, dramatic clouds persisted and the light was special.

 May I borrow Anne Frank’s words from her Diary of a young Girl?